-Terrestrial planets, gas giants, comets, moons, asteroids: earth’s solar system has numerous types of heavenly bodies.
-Planetesimals are unusual rocky celestial objects that can be measured in a few meters or many kilometers.
+Terrestrial planets, gas giants, comets, moons, and asteroids number among the numerous types of heavenly bodies that make up our solar system.
+Planetesimals form when clumps of rock and matter start to congeal together; they are thought to be the building blocks of planet formation.
 They are located in many parts of the solar system, and some astronomers believe they are key to the history of planets and moons.
 Planetesimal matter such as rock and dust may have combined with gravity to form a number of the masses orbiting the sun.

 Pluto's New Category

 Pluto was once considered one of the nine planets in earth’s solar system.
 However, in the latter part of the 20th century, many astronomers believed that Pluto was simply not large enough to be considered a major planet.
 Some of these scientists began referring to Pluto as a planetesimal.
 By 2006, most astronomers in the International Astronomical Union generally agreed that Pluto was not a planet, although this was a controversial decision for some scientists and nonscientists.
 Dropping Pluto from the planetary list was intended as a reclassification rather than a demotion.

 Ceres is another famous dwarf planet that resides in the asteroid belt.

 A Big Belt